 - 1. If there is a CallStack in scope i.e. the enclosing definition has a HasCallStack constraint GHC will push the new call-site onto the existing CallStack. - 2.
 Otherwise GHC will solve the HasCallStack constraint for the singleton CallStack containing just the current call-site.

 Importantly, GHC will never infer a HasCallStack constraint, you must request it explicitly.

-CallStack is kept abstract, but GHC provides a function to access the individual call-sites in the stack.
-The String is the name of the function that was called, and the SrcLoc provides the package, module, and file name, as well as the line and column numbers.
+CallStack is kept abstract, but GHC provides a function

 '''

 getCallStack :: CallStack -> [(String, SrcLoc)]

 '''